Object Expiration

 aws s3api put-bucket-lifecycle-configuration --bucket my-bucket --lifecycle-configuration file://lifecycle.json

-Expire objects at the end of the year 2024
+#### Expire objects at the end of the year[](#expire-objects-at-the-end-of-the-year "Direct link to Expire objects at the end of the year")

-Here's an example of a bucket lifecycle configuration that expires objects at the end of the year 2024.
+Here's an example of a bucket lifecycle configuration that expires objects at the end of the year 2026.

-Create a JSON file named lifecycle.json with the following content:
+Create a JSON file named `lifecycle.json` with the following content:

 {